nanoexpress/ultimate-oss/docs/get-started.md

 There has few options which you can configure

-- `swagger: SwaggerObject` - Configures Swagger autodocumentation with your any schema for you
 - `https: { key_file_name: string, cert_file_name: string }` - Option to enable SSL (https) mode
 - `console: CustomConsole { log, error }` - Your custom console class object for nice-looking logs :)
 - `json_spaces` - JSON.stringify 3-rd parameter